Packaging and ease of opening for disabled and older customers

 - Nampak plastic milk bottles (2008-10) – Infini and ‘Keep a handle on it’

-This is a new international standard which provides criteria and a test method for objectively evaluating consumer packaging.
+This is a new international standard which provides criteria and a test method for evaluating compliance through user based evaluation.

 Each package is tested twice with a minimum of 20 users aged 65 - 80 years to deliver an assessment of effectiveness (ability to open), efficiency (speed of opening), and satisfaction (degree of satisfaction with the opening process).

-As noted above - we've just tested for Marks and Spencers to the new technical packaging specification.
-This project built on joint 2011 research with Age UK for their 'Frustration Free Packaging' project where Rica was commissioned to:
+We tested Marks and Spencers products to the new technical packaging specification.
+This project built on joint 2011 research with Age UK for their 'Frustration Free Packaging' project where the Research Institute for Disabled Consumers was commissioned to:

 - test 36 grocery packages, each with eight older people